-The Fund measures the attainment of the environmental or social characteristics by using on an ongoing basis and reporting on an annual basis the sustainability indicators mentioned under the section "F. Monitoring of environmental or social characteristics" as well as the PAI indicators.
+The Fund measures the attainment of the environmental or social characteristics by using on an ongoing basis and reporting on an annual basis the sustainability indicators mentioned under the section "F. Monitoring of environmental or social characteristics".

 The Fund relies on the following criteria: